Military Buyback for Federal Retirement

 There is an interest free ‘grace period’ of two years.
 If your military service was before your federal career, the grace period generally starts the day you were hired under FERS or CSRS.

-The interest is accrued once a year – so technically, if you paid the deposit for your military time right before the third anniversary of your federal hire date – you can probably get by without paying any interest on your time.
+Interest is accrued once a year – so technically, if you paid the deposit for your military time right before the third anniversary of your federal hire date – you can probably get by without paying any interest on your time.

 “How Much Will It Affect My Pension?”